Ray Caldwell: Playing career

 He began his professional career with the McKeesport Tubers of the Ohio–Pennsylvania League in 1910 and recorded 18 wins before being signed by the New York Highlanders in September of that year.
-In his rookie season he went 14–14 with an ERA of 3.35, he also recorded a batting average of .272 (during the course of the season he played 11 games in the outfield, and also made numerous appearances as a pinch hitter).
+In his rookie season he went 14–14 with an earned run average of 3.35, he also recorded a batting average of .272 (during the course of the season he played 11 games in the outfield, and also made numerous appearances as a pinch hitter).

-Persistent problems with his throwing arm led to a record of 8–16 and an ERA of 4.47 in 1912.
-He regained his form the following year, going 9–8 with 2.41 ERA for a newly renamed Yankees club that finished 37 games below .500.
-The 1914 season was the greatest of his career, going 17–9 with a 1.94 ERA for another Yankees team that finished well below .500.
+Persistent problems with his throwing arm led to a record of 8–16 and an earned run average of 4.47 in 1912.
+He regained his form the following year, going 9–8 with 2.41 earned run average for a newly renamed Yankees club that finished 37 games below .500.
+The 1914 season was the best of his career, going 17–9 with a 1.94 earned run average for another Yankees team that finished well below .500.
 During the course of the season he had numerous run-ins with manager Frank Chance, resulting in his being fined on several occasions for drunkenness and general poor conduct.
-Towards the end of the season, Caldwell asked team owner Frank Farrell to rescind his fines — which by that point accounted for a substantial proportion of his annual wages.
+Towards the end of the season, Caldwell asked team owner Frank Farrell to rescind his fines—which by that point accounted for a substantial proportion of his annual wages.
 Farrell, fearing that Caldwell would follow former teammates Russ Ford and Hal Chase in accepting an offer to pitch for the Buffalo Buffeds of the Federal League, agreed to let Caldwell off.
 As a consequence of this, Frank Chance, feeling that his authority had been irrevocably undermined, handed in his resignation as manager of the Yankees.

-In 1915, Caldwell once again posted a winning record — 19–16, with an ERA of 2.89 — for a Yankees team that finished 14 games below .500.
-He also contributed four home runs during the course of the season, enough to finish ninth in the American League in that category, despite having more than 200 fewer at bats than anyone else inside the top 10.
+In 1915, Caldwell once again posted a winning record—19–16, with an earned run average of 2.89—for a Yankees team that finished 14 games below .500.
+He also contributed four home runs during the course of the season, enough to finish ninth in the American League in that category, despite having more than 200 fewer at bats than anyone else in the top 10.

 The Yankees were a winning team in 1916, but Caldwell had major struggles, both on and off the field.
 His difficulties on the mound were not helped by his continuing to pitch with a broken patella.
-By the end of July his record was 5–12, and he had recorded an ERA of 2.99.
+By the end of July his record was 5–12, and he had recorded an earned run average of 2.99.
 It was at this point that Caldwell, whose alcoholism had become increasingly pronounced during the course of the season, went AWOL.
-Bill Donovan, the Yankees manager — who prior to this had always turned a blind eye to Caldwell's personal problems — issued a fine and suspended him for two weeks.
+Bill Donovan, the Yankees manager—who prior to this had always turned a blind eye to Caldwell's personal problems—issued a fine and suspended him for two weeks.
 However, Caldwell failed to return to the club after this period had elapsed and he was suspended for the rest of the season.